nnaemekaeneh/se-challenge-payroll/README.md

 There is only one valid url path which is :
 `http://127.0.0.1:3000/payroll-report/`

-- Once you to load the page, upload a valid csv file which meets the criteria as mention in the project description.
+- Once you load the page, upload a valid csv file which meets the criteria as mention in the project description.
-- If the file loads successfully, a successfully message will display, however if the file is not valid and error message will be displayed.
+- If the file loads successfully, a successful message will displayed, however if the file is not valid an error message will be displayed.
-- Once you successfully upload a file, on refresh a JSON object `payrollReport` is return and also printed in the terminal.
+- Once you successfully upload a file, on refresh a JSON object `payrollReport` is returned and also printed in the terminal.

 #### How did you test that your implementation was correct?